chrisly42/mc68000-asm-plugin/README.md

 - While the Lexer supports the -spaces option (where a space introduces a comment), this cannot be configured yet (default is off).
 - No support for other processor instructions, FPU or 68020+ address modes.
 - Unit Test coverage is not as good as it could be (ahem).
-- `opt` keyword needs special treatment and will currently show a parsing error
+- `opt` keyword needs special treatment and will currently show a parsing error.
 - Missing but planned features:
     - Macro evaluation on invocation
     - Folding